joseleoc/nest-template/docs/general.md

 APP_SALT="Used to salt the passwords."
 OPENAI_API_KEY="The openAI api key.
 Used to connect to the openai api."
 OPENAI_PROJECT="The openAI project id.
 Used to connect to the openai api."
+OPENAI_ORGANIZATION="The openAI organization id.
+Identifier for this organization sometimes used in API requests.
 ```

 All the endpoints are protected by a jwt guard by default.
 To change the default behavior, use the `@SkipAuth()` decorator over the controller or method.